 When you look at Brown’s game log, it’s clear the Titans made an effort to get him more involved Weeks 12-17, when the playoffs were on the line.
 If we take Brown’s receiving line during this stretch–again, this was the same stretch where Ryan Tannehill was throwing a TD on over 9% of his throws–and extrapolated the numbers over a 16-game span, his season-end numbers would look like this:

 104 Targets, 67 receptions, 1,613 yards, 13 TDs – Simply put, that’s insane.

 To put those yardage numbers in context, Michael Thomas led the league with 1,725 receiving yards in 2019, and he needed 78% MORE TARGETS (185) than Brown’s 16-game pace target numbers to achieve that milestone.
 In 2018, Julio Jones led the league with 1,677 yards on 170 targets.
 Even with opportunity for Brown’s target numbers to take an uptick via an increased role from Year One to Year Two, he has a snowball’s chance in Hell of reaching the same target numbers Thomas and Julio reach perennially, and it’s highly unlikely both Tannehill’s and Brown’s efficiency metrics maintain themselves through the 2020 season.

 A.J.
 Brown looks like a special, talented player in highlight reels.
-He’s a home-run hitter that can offer massive upside to your lineup when everything is going right, but with the current state of the Titans offense and the volume required for Brown to improve upon his rookie numbers, I don’t like his chances of being worth the investment you spend on him in 2020.
-I would love to snag him in the 6th or 7th round when the core of my team is established, and take a shot on him as an X-Factor week-to-week and a potential league-winner.
+He’s a home-run hitter that can offer massive upside to your Fantasy lineup when everything is going right, but with the current state of the Titans offense and the volume required for Brown to improve upon his rookie numbers, I don’t like his chances of being worth the investment you spend on him in 2020.
+I would love to snag him in the 6th or 7th round when the core of my Fantasy team is established, taking a shot on him as an X-Factor week-to-week and a potential league-winner.